cjmartin/launchcalendar.org/_posts/2025-05-07-falcon-9-starlink-group-6-93.md

     video_id: vaMbulnCjcY
 images: []
 ---
-Starlink Group 6-93 was originally planned for May 3, 2025, but the launch was rescheduled to May 6, targeting liftoff at 9:17 p.m.
-EDT (0117 UTC, May 7) from SLC-40 at Cape Canaveral Space Force Station, Florida.
-Falcon 9 launched 28 Starlink V2 Mini satellites into low Earth orbit, marking the rocket’s 470th launch and SpaceX's 53rd Falcon 9 mission and 36th Starlink launch of 2025.
-Booster B1085 completed its seventh flight, landing on the droneship 'Just Read the Instructions.'
-This mission increased the Starlink constellation to more than 7,300 satellites to support global broadband service.
-Despite minor weather concerns, liftoff occurred without delay, and the mission cost was reported at $52 million.
+SpaceX launched its 250th mission from SLC-40, Cape Canaveral, with Falcon 9 boosting 28 Starlink v2 Mini satellites for Group 6-93 into orbit at 01:17 UTC on May 7, 2025.
+The launch was originally planned for May 3, but was rescheduled and marked the rocket’s 470th launch, SpaceX's 53rd Falcon 9 mission and 36th Starlink launch of 2025.
+Booster B1085 completed its seventh flight, landing on the droneship 'Just Read The Instructions.'
+This mission brought the Starlink constellation to over 7,300 satellites, demonstrating continued deployment growth and Falcon 9 reuse milestones.